 David Christian structures his groundbreaking Big History course around eight fundamental thresholds.
 Each of them is associated with new forms of complexity, and each of which has new emergent properties.
-Here we will take a high-level look at the eight fundamental thresholds of Big History and the material covered within each.
+Here we will take a high-level look at the eight fundamental thresholds of Big History and the topics covered within each.

 The Eight Fundamental Thresholds of Big History

 The first is the creation of the Universe, Threshold 1, about 13.7 billion years ago.
 That’s a subject normally discussed within cosmology— the moment of the big bang, and the scientific evidence that allows us to piece together the ever-evolving story of creation.

 The second is the creation of the first complex objects, stars.
 The first stars appeared more than 12 billion years ago, quite soon after the creation of the Universe.
 They provide the energy and the raw materials for later forms of complexity.

 Threshold 3 is the creation inside dying stars of the chemical elements that allowed the creation of chemically complex entities, including planets and including you and me.

 The next threshold is the creation of our Earth.
 And what we look at in that section is the creation of solar systems.
 Now, these are objects that are chemically significantly more complex than stars.
 So that’s why this is a new level of complexity.
 Our Earth was created as a by-product of the creation of our Sun and solar system about 4.5 billion years ago.
 This threshold also surveys the history of our home planet—and we’re in the territory of geologists.

 Threshold 5 is the creation and evolution of life on Earth.
 The first evidence of life comes from about 3.8 billion years ago on this planet.
 Now, the creation of life is a threshold that may also have been crossed many times, billions of times before in other parts of the Universe, but as yet we have no firm evidence that this is true.
 Life, so far, we can only study on our one planet.
 This threshold also surveys the evolution of our own ancestors, the hominines, from about 6 million years ago.